kkrull/gosandbox/minimax/README.md

 - Formalizing the notion of having different Game types is helping to write the tests
 - It's easy to introduce value types by using placeholder interfaces, which prevents refactoring later when types change from primitives to types with meaning
 - Still struggling to drive out more rules.
-I'm currently working on not just ending a game, but on determining who the winner is.
-I think I'll have to switch my notion of capture the flag to having two flags for two opposing bases
+It's hard not to get caught up on the semantics of a simple game that has to work in exactly 1 scenario.